Suspect in Phoenix shooting seen running into elementary school

-Manhunt underway after suspect in Phoenix shooting seen running into elementary school
+Manhunt yields no results after shooting suspect seen going into Phoenix elementary school

 (Google Street View)

-PHOENIX — A manhunt was underway in east Phoenix after the suspect in a shooting was allegedly seen running into an elementary school Thursday morning, authorities said.
+PHOENIX — A manhunt came up empty after a shooting suspect was seen running into an elementary school before students arrived Thursday morning, authorities said.

 Officers responded to a shots fired call around 5:30 a.m. near 48th Street and McDowell Road, the Phoenix Police Department said.